Shakib Khan: 1999–2005

 Khan first acted in the film Sobaito Sukhi Hote Chay, although his debut film was Ananta Bhalobasha in 1999.
 The following year he acted in Sobai to Sukhi Hote Chay, which marked as his first appearance on-camera.
 Following its release, he got a chance opposite the then top actress Shabnur in the Ispahani Arif Jahan's action melodrama Golam (2000).
 In the same year, he starred performed with Dilara Hanif Purnima and Alexander Bo in the AJ Rana's action Ajker Dapot.
 At the same time he acted in Delwar Jahan Jhantu's folk fantasy Bishe Bhora Naagin, the first installment of Naagin Universe featuring Munmun, which involving a supernatural theme are stories about shape-shifting serpents or Ichchadhari Naagin that can take human form, which was the first commercial success of his career.
-Then he performed in romanctic drama Dujon Dujonar opposite Sadika Parvin Popy directed by Abu Sayeed Khan, who wrote the story of his first film.
+Then he performed in romantic drama Dujon Dujonar opposite Sadika Parvin Popy directed by Abu Sayeed Khan, who wrote the story of his first film.
 On the Eid al-Azha two of films were released, first he teamed up with Master Maker Malek Afsari for the first time in the action Hira Chuni Panna, which created controversy over nudity and vulgarity, which was on March 17 in the year.
 And second was Mustafizur Rahman Babu's melodrama Janer Jaan with Munmun.
-His another release of year was Monowar Khokon's action drama Kosom Banglar Mati (trans.
-I swear by soil of Bengal) with Moyuri and Munmun.
+His another release of year was Monowar Khokon's action drama Kosom Banglar Mati with Moyuri and Munmun.
 He also collaborate with Rituparna Sengupta and Amit Hasan for the first time in FI Manik's action drama Palta Hamla: The Counter Attack.
 He shared screen with Tamanna and Shahnaz in Motaleb Hossain's action drama Oshantir Agun.
 The second installment of Naagin Universe featuring Munmun MM Sarkar's folk fantasy Bishakto Naagin was released in November.
 His last released of the year FI Manik's melodrama Phool Nebo Na Ashru Nebo, co-starring Shabnur and Amin Khan, released on Eid al-Fitr.